 It’s a great centerpiece that will do well in your backyard.
 You can then sit around it and bask in the warm glow of the fire burning within.

 One advantage it has over most fire pits is the large size of its fire bowl.
 As such, it can accommodate rather large hardwood logs.
 For that reason, you can maintain a steady fire for longer periods.

 You can view the fire from any side of this cast stone outdoor fire pit.
 No one will feel left out.
-And the wire mesh screen will protect you all from sparks that fly out suddenly.
+And the wire mesh screen or spark screen will protect you all from sparks that fly out suddenly.
 The screen also provides an open view of the burning flame.